alphagov/government-service-design-manual/the-team/workingwithconsultantsandspecialists.md

 assets: local
 ---

 Consultants and specialists can help fill the gaps in capability you identify throughout your service's lifespan.
-However, the benefit of their skills and perspective comes with a challenge in procuring and onboarding them.
+However, the benefit of their skills and perspective can come with the challenge of procuring and inducting them.

 ## How do you identify the skills you require?